last updated: 14 April 2025

 Alice smiled.
 ‘Beautiful.’

 ‘There is more.
-I call the collection Views from around the universe.’
+We call the collection Views from around the universe.’

 Alice chuckled.